erdieee/allusion/README.md

 You can take a look at the process of scraping the odds by providing the `not-headless` option.
 However it is recommended to scrape without `not-headless`, in order to speed up the scraping process.

 **Note** While scraping multiple browser pages are loaded at once.
 If your CPU is slow, your machine might freeze or function slower until the scraping is done.
+Thus you might want to lower the amount of `sports/countries/leagues` to scrape.

 ## Commands